LqNoob/speech-synthesis-paper-list/README.md

 ## Awesome Codec, TTS & Speech LM

 1. **Acoustic Tokens**: Acoustic tokens are obtained using compression-based methods, which rely on encoder-decoder architectures with residual vector quantization (RVQ).
+It requires maintaining reconstruction ability and a low bitrate.
 2. **Semantic Tokens**: Semantic tokens involve applying clustering algorithms such as K-means to extract features from self-supervised learning models, using the cluster indices as discrete representations.

 ### Neural Codec Models